Bas3d-Labs/drand-quicknet-evm/README.md

 The application is responsible for persisting the returned round and refusing to replace it later.

+`flipId` is unique within the application domain and therefore serves as the unique request ID for seed derivation.

+All outcome logic should depend only on the derived seed and state committed before the requested round became knowable.
+Extracting one bit, as above, gives an exact 50/50 choice.
+For non-power-of-two ranges, simple `% n` reduction has a small modulo bias; use rejection sampling when exact uniformity is required.

 If the normal relayer path has not imported the beacon, a consumer may expose a permissionless wrapper around `_submitQuicknetBeacon(round, signature)` for the